 - 1 cup light brown sugar

-- 3/4 cup non-dairy milk
+- ¾ cup unsweetened non-dairy milk

-- 2 Tbsp ground flax seed
+- 2 tablespoons ground flax seed

-- 2 tsp vanilla extract
+- 2 teaspoons vanilla extract

-- 1/2 cup chopped raw walnuts
+- ½ cup chopped raw walnuts, optional

 - After grating the zucchini, gently squeeze out the excess moisture.
+Set aside.

 - In a medium bowl whisk together the sugar, milk, flax meal, vanilla, oil and vinegar.